Chapter 8 Post Colonial India Second Half Of The 20th Century 1947-1964 Topic A Accession Of Princely States Into The Indian Union

 Answer:

-The steps prior to the Partition of India in 1947:
+The steps before the Partition of India in 1947:

 The Muslim League, under the leadership of Md.
 Ali Jinnah demanded for a separate state of Pakistan for the Muslims in its Lahore Session.
 The demand was based on the basis of Two-Nation Theory which came to be known as the ‘Lahore Resolution’ or the ‘Pakistan Resolution’.

 Communal tension increased in India after this incident.
-Prior to the achievement of independence in 1947, some major incidents took place which created conditions for the formation of two nations, namely India and Pakistan.
+Before the achievement of independence in 1947, some major incidents took place which created conditions for the formation of two nations, namely India and Pakistan.

 The incidents are as follows-